nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 Backups are always signed and the signature is verified on restore, so their integrity is protected out of the box.
 Encryption is a separate setting and is **off** by default: `backup-encryption-enabled` defaults to `false`.
 It is recommended to enable it on both the Central Server and the Security Server, and to set at least one additional recipient in `backup-encryption-keyids`.
 Without one, a backup is encrypted only to the server's own key, which lives in the keyring that the backup does not contain — so an additional recipient whose private key is held off the server is what makes an encrypted backup recoverable once that server is gone.

-The procedure is documented in full elsewhere and is not repeated here.
 For where the parameters are set, how to generate an additional key pair, how to import and trust it in the `/etc/xroad/gpghome` keyring, and how to decrypt a backup, see:

 * Security Server — \[[UG-SS](#Ref_UG-SS)\] section "Backup Encryption Configuration";
 * Central Server — \[[UG-CS](#Ref_UG-CS)\] section "Backup Encryption Configuration";